tno-terminology-design/tev2-specifications/docs/spec-tools/tool-docs/trrt/3-customization.md

 \[`show text`\](`term`#`trait`@`scopetag`:`vsntag`)<br/>

 **Information**<br/>
-The default/basic interpreter uses a regex that can find [term refs](@) using the [basic syntax](specifications#interpretation-of-the-term-ref) as displayed here above.
+The default/basic interpreter uses a regex that can find [term refs](@) using the [default syntax](specifications#interpretation-of-the-term-ref) as displayed here above.
 Not specifying an interpreter, or using '`basic`' as the value of the interpreter, sets the regex displayed below as the interpreter.

 ~~~regex
 (?:(?<=[^`\\])|^)\[(?=[^@\]]+\]\([#a-z0-9_-]*@[:a-z0-9_-]*\))
 (?<showtext>[^\n\]@]+)\]\((?:(?<id>[a-z0-9_-]*)?(?:#(?<trait>[a-z0-9_-]+))?)?@(?<scopetag>[a-z0-9_-]*)(?::(?<vsntag>[a-z0-9_-]+))?\)
 ~~~

-The first part of the regex pattern (displayed on the first line) is responsible for finding the start of a term ref using the [basic syntax](specifications#interpretation-of-the-term-ref).
+The first part of the regex pattern (displayed on the first line) is responsible for finding the start of a term ref using the [default syntax](specifications#interpretation-of-the-term-ref).
 The second part of the regex pattern finds the various parts of the [term ref](@) and stores them as named capturing groups.

 </TabItem>
 <TabItem value="alternative">